 Called "Spring of the Summer Sky" by Native Americans, the more famous Blue Spring is on the Current River and is one of the most beautiful places you'll ever find, anywhere.
-The spring itself is over 300 feet deep, one of the deepest in the United States.This gives it a vivid blue color that one must see to believe.
+The spring itself is over 310 feet deep, one of the deepest in the United States.This gives it a vivid blue color that one must see to believe.
+If you were to place the Statue of Liberty in Blue Spring, her torch would be five feet below the surface of the water!

 The spring is reached by a short trail which abounds with wildflowers in spring and fall colors in autumn.